Club: 1. FC Nürnberg | Opening: 1928 | Capacity: 50,000 (13,229 standing)

 In the next few years, the stadium got gradually expanded, resulting in a capacity of about 75,000 by 1971.
 The city of Nürnberg, however, passed on the chance to further modernise the stadium and become a host city of the 1974 World Cup.

-Right after the World Cup the stadium got renamed again, this time easyCredit-Stadion as a result of a sponsorship deal.
-This deal expired in 2012, after which a new deal was reached with Grundig, resulting in Grundig Stadion..
+Right after the World Cup the stadium got renamed again, this time to easyCredit-Stadion as a result of a sponsorship deal.
+This deal expired in 2012, after which a new deal resulted in Grundig Stadion, which ended in 2016, following which the stadium took on the name Stadion Nürnberg.

 (photos of the present Stadion Nürnberg below)